 When can you set up an ARF?

-Pension plans funded during periods of self-employment or current employment can be accessed from age 60, with the same tax-free cash and ARF options.
+Pension plans funded during periods of self-employment can be accessed from age 60, with the same tax-free cash and ARF options.
 It is also important to understand that when setting up an ARF, you can retain the option to continue working.

 Finally, it is also worth mentioning that ARF retirement options are also available to holders of accrued AVC funds, where a pension adjustment order grants it, or where benefits are transferred to an ARF on the death-in-service of a member of an occupational pension scheme.